ENQUIRE

 ENQUIRE was a software project written in 1980 by Tim Berners-Lee at CERN, which was the predecessor to the World Wide Web.
 It was a simple hypertext program that had some of the same ideas as the Web and the Semantic Web but was different in several important ways.

-According to Berners-Lee, the name was inspired by the title of an old how-to book, Enquire Within Upon Everything.
+According to Berners-Lee, the name was inspired by the title of an old how-to book, Enquire Within upon Everything.

 The conditions

 Around 1980, approximately 10,000 people were working at CERN with different hardware, software and individual requirements.
-Much work was done by email and file exchange.
-The scientists needed to keep track of different things and different projects became involved with each other.
-Berners-Lee started to work for 6 months on 23 June 1980 at CERN while he developed ENQUIRE.
-The requirements for setting up a new system were compatibility with different networks, disk formats, data formats, and character encoding schemes, which made any attempt to transfer information between dissimilar systems a daunting and generally impractical task.
-The different hypertext-systems before ENQUIRE were not passing these requirements i.e. Memex and NLS.
+Much work was done by email and file exchange, which the scientists used to keep track of different parts of intersecting projects.
+Berners-Lee started to work for 6 months on 23 June 1980 at CERN, where he developed ENQUIRE as a personal organizational tool.
+The requirements for setting up a new system were compatibility with different networks, disk formats, data formats, and character encoding schemes, which made any attempt to transfer information between dissimilar systems, a daunting and generally impractical task.
+When Berners-Lee built ENQUIRE, he was not aware of the prior ideas about Memex, NLS and Project Xanadu developed by Vannevar Bush, Douglas Engelbart and Ted Nelson.
+Only after his work on ENQUIRE, as Berners-Lee began to refine his ideas, did the work of these predecessors help to confirm the legitimacy of his concept.